The Exotic World of the Japanese Inn

 Some will wonder at the expense of staying in a good inn.
 It is understandable if you don’t understand, but only then.
 First you must consider the staff and their duties, then the upkeep of the place and then the food.
 Ryokan specialize in serving masterpiece meals.
 In Kyoto this means the multi-course kaiseki meal.
 These meals take hours to prepare (if you already have years of training behind you) and require the very finest and fresh seasonal ingredients.
 Such a meal by itself in a restaurant usually costs over 15,000 yen.
 This does not, however, include the extraordinary space and luxuriant ambience where the meal will be enjoyed.

 Many of them do not advertise, preferring instead to do business with the children, grandchildren and great grandchildren of their guests.
 A great number of ryokan lie in areas that are discreet.
 Indeed, if you didn’t know you would never guest it was a ryokan.
 Some of the best and, in a way, oldest ryokan in Japan are located in Kyoto.
 Many of them do not advertise, preferring instead to do business with the children, grandchildren and great grandchildren of their guests.
 A great number of ryokan lie in areas that are discreet.
 Indeed, if you didn’t know you would never guess it was a ryokan.
-For a listing of nearly all the best ryokan (except for the movie star magnet of them all: The Tawaraya) see the accommodation section of the Kyoto Visitor’s Guide.
+For a listing of nearly all the best ryokan see the accommodation section below.